ezsystems/ezpublish-legacy/doc/features/5.2/dfs_split_tables.md

 Defines the name of the table where cache files metadata is stored.
 Set it to an existing table to use this table for cache storage.

+### `eZDFSClusteringSettings.MetaDataTableNameCache` in file.ini

+Default: "ezdfsfile_cache"

+Defines the name of the table where cache files metadata is stored.
+Set it to an existing table to use this table for cache storage.

+Note: CLUSTER_METADATA_TABLE_CACHE is recommended over the INI setting, since it will affect both the FileHandler API, from within requests handled by index.php, and the cluster index used to deliver binary files over HTTP.
+We recommend that you use the constant and not the INI setting.

 ### CLUSTER_METADATA_CACHE_PATH constant in config.[cluster.]php

 Default: "/cache/"

-Path part for storage files.
-Must be modified if you have changed `FileSettings.StorageDir` in site.ini.
+Path part for storage files, used to distinguish cache files from storage files.
+Must *only be modified if* you have changed `FileSettings.StorageDir` in site.ini.

 ### CLUSTER_METADATA_STORAGE_PATH constant in config.[cluster.]php

 Default: "/storage/"

-Path part for storage files.
-Must be modified if you have changed `FileSettings.StorageDir` in site.ini.
+Path part for storage files, used to distinguish storage files from cache files.
+Must *only be modified if* you have changed `FileSettings.StorageDir` in site.ini.

 ## Upgrading from eZ Publish < 5.2

-If you migrate from an earlier version, it is recommended that you remove ache entries from the storage table.
+If you migrate from an earlier version, it is recommended that you remove cache entries from the storage table.

 To do so, the safest way is to:
 - unclusterize data (`bin/php/clusterize.php -u`)